Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Select-AzureADGroupIdsUserIsMemberOf.md

 # Select-AzureADGroupIdsUserIsMemberOf

 ## SYNOPSIS
-From a list of groups Ids select those that the user is a member of.
+Selects the groups that a user is a member of.

 ## SYNTAX